TreeOfSelf/CarpetSkyAdditions-Reborn/docs/en_us/features.md

 Disable with ```/carpetskyadditions removeDefault doDeadBushToBush```

-Using a water bottle on a deadh bush turns it into a bush.
+Using a Water Bottle on a Dead Bush turns it into a Bush.

 ---